General Operating Support II

 Previous Grants Awarded

 GOS II Grants provide general operating support to nonprofit arts and/or humanities organizations located in Montgomery County, MD that have had both cash operating revenue and expenses of at least $150,000 for the past three completed fiscal years, have a fulltime paid director, and can provide an annual audit.
-Twenty-two organizations received FY24 awards in this category.
+Twenty-one organizations received FY25 awards in this category.

 View previous grants awarded for GOS II and other grant categories.